TheSilvered/nest/docs/c_api/c_api-parser.md

 **Description:**

-Prints the AST to the Nest standart output.
+Prints the AST to the Nest standard output.